eslint/rfcs/designs/2018-processors-improvements/README.md

 });
 ```

+**Notes:**

-**Note:** Any virtual filename that does not have an extension already specified by `--ext` will be ignored and will not be linted or autofixed.
+* Any virtual filename that does not have an extension already specified by `--ext` will be ignored and will not be linted or autofixed.
+* When a code block filename has the same extension as the parent filename, then no further processors will be applied to avoid an infinite loop.

 ## Changes to `CLIEngine` and `Linter`